Table of Contents

 The good news is that understanding this gives you leverage.
 You can be more intentional about which apps you trust, which permissions you grant, and how much of yourself you hand over in exchange for convenience.

-Your phone isn’t a spy in your pocket constantly recording everything you say.
-It’s something more ordinary and more powerful: a very good observer.
-And once you know what it’s really watching, you get to decide how much you want to show it.
+Your phone isn’t a spy in your pocket recording everything you say.
+It’s something more ordinary and more powerful: a very good observer that has learned a lot about you from what you do, not what you say.
+Once you understand that, you’re in a much better position to decide what you want to share and what you want to keep to yourself.

 Explore more Online Security guides for related tips, tools, and reviews.